-- All funded services must operate with low or no entry requirements for Service Users, for example: - access and level of service must not be affected by the Service User's ability to pay a service charge - rather than excluding Service Users with challenging behaviours, services must develop processes for managing these Service Users (within a risk management framework). - Where an organisation is unable to provide services to a person, due to ineligibility or lack of capacity, ensure processes are in place to refer the person to an appropriate alternative service. - Service delivery staff must be competent in risk assessment and safety planning and hold professional qualifications and/or experience working with people affected by domestic and family violence. - Staff teams are appropriately trained and culturally and professionally diverse and have the appropriate skills to meet the complex needs of the target group. - Mechanisms must be in place to allow meaningful Service User participation in service planning, design and evaluation. - Strategies are developed and regularly used to determine effectiveness and appropriateness of the service delivery model.
+- All funded services regardless of the service type/s for which they are funded, must prioritise safety of Service Users who are experiencing domestic and family violence over all other activities of the service. - All funded services must operate with low or no entry requirements for Service Users, for example: - access and level of service must not be affected by the Service User's ability to pay a service charge - rather than excluding Service Users with challenging behaviours, services must develop processes for managing these Service Users (within a risk management framework). - Where an organisation is unable to provide services to a person, due to ineligibility or lack of capacity, processes must be in place to refer the person to an appropriate alternative service. - Service delivery staff must be competent in risk assessment and safety planning and hold professional qualifications and/or experience working with people affected by domestic and family violence. - Staff teams are appropriately trained, are culturally and professionally diverse and have the appropriate skills to meet the complex needs of the target group. - Mechanisms must be in place to allow meaningful Service User participation in service planning, design and evaluation. - Strategies are developed and regularly used to determine effectiveness and appropriateness of the service delivery model.